justinpbarnett/unity-mcp/README-DEV.md

 To find it reliably:
 1. Open Unity Package Manager
-2. Select "MCP For Unity" package
+2. Select "MCP for Unity" package
 3. Right click the package and choose "Show in Explorer"
 4. That opens the exact cache folder Unity is using for your project